Appendix FM and the Financial Requirement for UK Family Visas

 Who Does the Financial Requirement Apply to?

-The financial requirement applies to all applicants for a UK visa as the partner or dependent child of someone who is either; a British Citizen, present and settled in the UK or in the UK with refugee leave or humanitarian protection.
-The requirement applies to all application types, including entry clearance (from overseas), leave to remain (from within the UK) and indefinite leave to remain (to obtain permanent residency).
+The financial requirement applies to all applicants for a UK visa as the partner or dependent child of someone who is either a British Citizen, present and settled in the UK, or in the UK with refugee leave or humanitarian protection.
+The requirement applies to all application types, including entry clearance (from overseas), leave to remain (from within the UK), and indefinite leave to remain (to obtain permanent residency).

 On a practical level, the financial requirement will impact all applications for:

-Are There any Exemptions to the Financial Requirement in Appendix FM?
+Are there any Exemptions to the Financial Requirement in Appendix FM?

 • Disability Living Allowance